 Ask questions.
 Think critically.
 Express creatively.

-The Department of Comparative History of Ideas (CHID) is a unique interdisciplinary undergraduate academic experience.
+The Comparative History of Ideas Department (CHID) is a unique interdisciplinary undergraduate academic experience.
 CHID encourages students to consider issues from multiple perspectives and gain insights into the transformational power of ideas.
 Through close collaboration with faculty, staff, and local and international organizations, CHID offers students the creative freedom to tailor their education to their interests and professional goals, culminating in a senior thesis that deepens their scholarly engagement.

 Undergraduate Programs